garimal161/Face_Recognition-with-Emotion_Detection/README.md

 # Face_Recognition-with-Emotion_Detection

-This is a Facial-recognition project which will also classify gender
+This is a Facial-recognition project which will also classify Emotions

 # Benefits -
 As we all know that many Machine-Learnig based project reqiures altest 2-3 similar kind of images to train & ofcourse a lot of time to train all the things BUT here it requires just one good* image of the person and thats all needed for recognition.